Jeff Sayle (motorcyclist)

 Jeffrey Sayle (born 1 October 1954) is a former Grand Prix motorcycle road racer from Australia.
 His best year was in 1980 when he finished in fifth place in the 350cc world championship.
 Sayle also competed at the Isle of Man TT races.
+In 1982, Sayle competed on an innovative 250cc Armstrong motorcycle made with the world's first carbon fiber frame.